li-lab-mcgill/MixEHR-Guided/code/MixEHR-sureLDA/README.md

 2. topId: indicates the meta-phenotype topic ID (indexed at 0 and no greater than nTopics-1)
 3. priorProb: prior probability of meta-phenotype for patient (must be >0 and <=1)

 Note that any patient-topic combos not in this file will be assumed to = 0, so only nonzero entries should be included.
+Prior probabilities can be inferred using a clustering technique such as MAP or PheNorm, or simply set to I(ICD > 0).
 See the following MIMIC example prior generated using PheCodes up to 1 decimal point in the hierarchy: [mixmimic/MIMIC_prior_phecodes1d.txt] (mixmimic/MIMIC_prior_phecodes1d.txt).

 ## Training and validation